MechanicalRock/mechanicalrock.github.io/_posts/2018-07-31-inception-pipelines-pt5.markdown

 In the same file is the `DeveloperPolicy` policy document which outlines what the `DeveloperRole` can do.
 In the example code, the developer can manage the Inception Pipeline, view logs, read from S3 buckets and that's about it.

 ### Root Account

 The root account is the central location for managing IAM users and what they have access to.
 The file `root/aws_capability_iam.yml` defines an IAM Group (with matching IAM Policy) that can assume the `DeveloperRole` in the child account.
-Depending on your use case (number of accounts, developers, etc) you could just define a single group that has access to all your child accounts, or define a Group-per-Account.
+Depending on your use case (number of accounts, developers, etc) you could just define a single group that has access to all your child accounts or define a Group-per-Account.
 It's up to you.

 ```yaml
   ChildDeveloperGroup: